clearlinux/clear-linux-documentation/source/clear-linux/get-started/virtual-machine-install/virtual-machine-install.rst

 Compatible kernels
 ==================

-The |CLOSIA| provides the following Linux kernels with a respective :ref:`bundle <bundles-about>` for VMs.
+The |CL| provides the following Linux kernels with a respective :ref:`bundle <bundles-about>` for VMs.
 Specific use cases these bundles serve are provided along with links to their source code.